 Searches of census in Chicago for variant forenames for Lizzie or Elise Schumann either had too many results or none.
 So did searches for Cook County marriage records.
 Narrowing my focus to the Illinois Industrial Home for the Blind, I examined the 1920 and 1930 federal census records listing occupants for this institution.
 I recorded the surnames of women named Elise or Lizzie in the age range for my great-great-aunt Elise.

 Finding Sister EliseHere the matter rested, until COVID cancelled our travel plans for Sweden this summer.
-So, I began instead to thoroughly review and process the family records my sister allowed me to have after my mother’s death.
+So, I began instead to thoroughly review and process the family records my sister permitted me to have after my mother’s death.

 One of the first things I discovered was an address book.
 From the names inside (and the mix of Kurrentschrift and English handwriting), I quickly realized it belonged to my great-grandmother Anna.
 And on the page for B surnames (see featured image above), I found an entry for Herbert Blaum.
 This was one of the surnames on my lengthy list of possibles!